DreamPropeller: Supercharge Text-to-3D Generation with Parallel Sampling: Related Works

 \mypara{Text/Image-to-3D generation via score distillation.} DreamFusion~\citep{Poole2022-sm} and Score Jacobian Chaining~\citep{Wang2023-hq} were among the first to propose lifting 2D diffusion models for 3D generation by Score Distillation Sampling (SDS), which propagates the score of pretrained diffusion models to the differentiable rendering of NeRF~\citep{Mildenhall2021-wv}.
 ProlificDreamer~\citep{Wang2023-lp} introduces Variational Score Distillation (VSD) which significantly improves the quality of 3D generation by adaptively training a LoRA model.
 Orthogonal to the distillation algorithm, other works such as~\citep{Lin2022-ha, Chen2023-sb} propose to optimize a more memory-efficient DMTet representation for high-resolution rendering.
 A more recent work~\citep{Tsalicoglou2023-js} proposes to volumetrically render signed distance fields (SDF) for better texture and mesh extraction.
 Others~\citep{Tang_undated-od, Yi2023-en, Chen2023-dp} have also investigated the use of 3D Gaussian Splatting~\cite{Kerbl2023-kn} as the underlying representation for fast and efficient generation, bringing the creation time down to as low as two minutes.
 Besides other applications such as controllable scene composition~\citep{Cohen-Bar2023-za,Bai2023-yp,Po2023-vc}, SDS is also widely applied in the Image-to-3D task, where Zero-1-to-3~\citep{Liu2023-kk} finetunes a view-dependent diffusion model for 3D generation given single images.
-Other works~\citep{Qian2023-rv,Liu2023-ut,Weng2023-db} further improved image-conditioned generation by integrating multi-view information and additional guidance into the generation process. \else \mypara{Text-to-3D generation via score distillation.} DreamFusion~\citep{Poole2022-sm} and Score Jacobian Chaining~\citep{Wang2023-hq} were among the first to propose lifting 2D diffusion models for 3D generation by Score Distillation Sampling (SDS), which propagates the score of pretrained diffusion models to the differentiable rendering of NeRF~\citep{Mildenhall2021-wv}.
-ProlificDreamer~\citep{Wang2023-lp} introduces Variational Score Distillation (VSD) which significantly improves the quality of 3D generation by adaptively training a LoRA model.
-Orthogonal to the distillation algorithm, other works such as~\citep{Lin2022-ha, Chen2023-sb} propose to optimize a more memory-efficient DMTet representation for high-resolution rendering.
-A more recent work~\citep{Tsalicoglou2023-js} proposes to volumetrically render signed distance fields (SDF) for better texture and mesh extraction.
-Others~\citep{Tang_undated-od, Yi2023-en, Chen2023-dp} have also investigated the use of 3D Gaussian Splatting~\cite{Kerbl2023-kn} as the underlying representation for fast and efficient generation, bringing the creation time down to as low as two minutes.
-It is however different from previous works in that the dimension of the representation changes during the optimization process due to the split-and-prune operation.
-Other applications~\citep{Cohen-Bar2023-za,Bai2023-yp,Po2023-vc} have also adopted the SDS for scene composition, further demonstrating its potential for controllable scene creation. \fi
+Other works~\citep{Qian2023-rv,Liu2023-ut,Weng2023-db} further improved image-conditioned generation by integrating multi-view information and additional guidance into the generation process.